stoic1979/teammanager/README.md

  - Back-end: Node, Express, MongoDB
  - Front-End: JQuery, Bootstrap, Angularjs

-Motivation to create Team Mnager?
+Motivation to create Team Manager?
 -------------------------------
 I was using JIRA for task/project management but it is paid and has so many features that I dont need.
 I was looking for a compact minimalist team management system, so I created this one for myself and for my small team.